ThaisCooke/pizza_runner/README.md

   			GROUP BY DATEPART (WEEK, (registration_date))

-**Question2**: What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+**Question 2**: What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?